volta-cli/rfcs/text/0000-toolchain.md

 ```
 notion install project-explorer
 ```
-Assuming the `project-explorer` manifest selects Node 8.12.0 in its manifest, the tool is installed pinned to that version of the Node runtime.
+In this user story, the `project-explorer` manifest is published with `"engines": "8"` in its manifest.
+At the time the tool is installed, the latest 8.x version of Node is 8.15.0.
+So the `pexx` tool is installed with Node 8.15.0 as its default engine.

 When the user runs
 ```
 pexx myproject
 ```
-the `pexx` binary runs with Node 8.12.0---even if `myproject` specifies a different version of Node in its `"platform"` spec.
+the `pexx` binary runs with Node 8.15.0—even if `myproject` specifies a different version of Node in its `"toolchain"` spec.

 # Pedagogy
 [pedagogy]: #pedagogy

 This section lists the set of concepts that users may encounter using Notion.
 The first two, **tools** and the **toolchain**, are central to using Notion.
-The latter two, **shims** and **platforms**, are lower-level primitives that may be helpful for more implementation-oriented users.
+The latter two, **shims** and **engines**, are lower-level primitives that may be helpful for more implementation-oriented users.

 ## Tools